 Nikto2

-Nikto is a pretty light scanner that works with command lines to quickly identify most common web flaws, such as server misconfigurations.
-You can install it with Kali Linux or as a single package with the command sudo apt install nikto.
+Nikto is a light web server scanner that works with command lines to identify common web flaws, such as server misconfigurations.
+It can be installed with Kali Linux or as a single package with the command sudo apt install nikto.
+It performs tests against multiple items, including thousands of potentially dangerous files and common gateway interfaces (CGIs), and checks for outdated versions of servers and version-specific problems on hundreds of servers.

 Pros